|

 - Plug the TMCC command base into a power strip without a surge protection

-circuit.
 Power strip surge protection circuits tend to drain off your

 TMCC signal.
 You can plug the non-surge protected power strip into